nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Done!
 Added: out for beef noodles, -$12.00
 ```

-You received you pay of $50000 on 26/03/2023.
+You received your pay of $50000 on 26/03/2023.
 To add it to rainyDay, the following command can be provided to rainyDay:

 ```
 > add -in pay $50000 -date 26/03/2023